Please refer to the summary box for product specific information displayed as X's in this document, for the card(s) you're considering.

 We will provide you with a statement each month there has been activity on your account and a payment is required or if you owe us anything at your statement date.
 The statement will show the balance from your previous statement, all activity (payments, transactions, fees & charges) on your account since that statement, and the balance owed as at your statement date.
 You may change your statement date up to twice in any 12 month period.

 If you miss a minimum payment one month, your statement for the next month will show that month’s minimum payment and the minimum payment you failed to make the previous month.

 It is important that you check your statements (paper or electronic), and any other information we provide with them.

 !
-You must pay us even if you do not get your monthly statement.
+You must pay us even if you do not get your monthly statement for any reason.
+In these cases, you must contact us to find out the minimum payment due that month.
 You should tell us as soon as possible if your statement seems wrong or you do not receive one.